10 Different Types of Mortgage Loans Homebuyers Should Know About

 - Requires just a 580 credit score to qualify for the minimum down payment amount

 - Includes a mortgage insurance premium requirement for most borrowers

 - Comes with the ability to buy a multiunit property up to four units as a primary residence with just 3.5% down (and at least a 580 score)

 Ideal for: Borrowers with lower credit scores and access to minimal savings for a down payment.

 7. VA loans

 Military service members, veterans and eligible spouses may qualify for a government mortgage loan backed by the U.S. Department of Veterans Affairs (VA).

-VA loans typically don’t include a down payment requirement, but lenders may expect to see a minimum 620 credit score.
+VA loans are one of two types of mortgage loans that don’t require a down payment.
+While the VA doesn’t have a minimum credit score requirement, VA lenders may expect to see a minimum 620 credit score.
 Additionally, as of 2020, the VA got rid of loan limits for borrowers who have never used their VA loan benefits or have paid their existing VA loan in full.

 Key VA loan features:

 - Provides opportunities for members of the military, veterans and eligible spouses to buy a home